Making Indian coffee

 Continue reading Cortissimo shot

-Ristretto shots can be used as the basis for many other drinks but also work quite well when drunk as an Espresso shot.
+Ristretto shots (literally restricted) can be used as the basis for many other drinks but also work quite well when drunk as an Espresso shot.

 Here are the methods and tips on making a good Ristretto shot.
 Continue reading Ristretto Shot